Intilery/intilery.github.io/docs/tag/reference.md

 });
 ```

-For more information about choosing which events to track, event naming and more, check out [Analytics Academy](https://segment.com/academy/)

 The only required argument to track in analytics.js is an event name string.
-Read more about how we recommend [naming your events](https://segment.com/docs/connections/spec/track#event).
+Read more about how we recommend [naming your events](../schema/track#event).

 ## Page

 The page method lets you record page views on your website, along with optional extra information about the page being viewed.

-A page call is included by default as the final line in the analytics.js [snippet](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/quickstart/#step-1-copy-the-snippet).
+A page call is included by default as the final line in the analytics.js [snippet](../tag/tag1#installing-intilery).
 You may modify this page call within the guidelines below.

 page method definition: